For current parliamentarians, insurance cover is provided for the following matters in relation to the conduct of your parliamentary business:

 The Commonwealth’s liability for loss or damage does not extend to cover cash, stamps, personal items and equipment, including privately-owned computer equipment.
-Senators and Members should ensure their personal insurance arrangements are extended to cover such items, including where these items are kept in electorate offices or Australian Government vehicles.
+Parliamentarians should ensure their personal insurance arrangements are extended to cover such items, including where these items are kept in electorate offices or Australian Government vehicles.

 Group insurance policies are commercially-sourced and placed through the Commonwealth’s commercial insurance broker.
 The insurance contract is between the insurance company and the insured individual.
 The Commonwealth arranges the policies and pays the premiums, but is not a party to the policies.

 The insurances are subject to conditions and exclusions which affect the coverage provided and it is your responsibility to understand the scope and limitations of the cover.

 It is important that former parliamentarians contact the insurance broker if they become aware that a claim related to their service as a parliamentarian may be made against them.